Akihiko355/Online-Chat-GPT-Bot/README.md

 CHANNEL_ID = "Discord Channel ID"

 Note : Do not using double quotation mark when put the token, api key, or channel id.
 Just delete the ( " ).
+When you want the bot ignore your message, add "!" first on your text. example : !hello